2026–2027 Members of the Board

 Autumn Preskill ’09

 Autumn Preskill ’09 is an engineer, technologist and sustainability enthusiast.
 She is passionate about educational access, as well as using technological solutions to solve human problems at local, national and global scales.
 She was the first person in her family to graduate from college and graduated from Harvey Mudd College (engineering).
 While at Harvey Mudd, Preskill cofounded the campus chapter of Engineers for a Sustainable World and worked with emeritus HMC board member Andrea Leebron-Clay to organize a development trip for faculty and students to a small village in Kenya.
 In 2015, Preskill received her PhD in energy and resources from UC Berkeley, where she studied the effects of energy storage and renewable energy on the electricity grid, supported by a NSF Graduate Research Fellowship.
 After graduating she worked as a software engineer at several startups.
-Most recently, she worked an engineering manager at Flatiron Health, where she and her team built systems for medical professionals working in the field of cancer.
 She actively supports several other organizations, including Robin Hood, Math for America, and Give Directly.
 Preskill currently resides in New York City with her husband, Ben (’09) and their two young children.

 Amyn Rajan P’27